alvasafin-art/ComfyUI-AVS-Intel-XPU-VRAM-Fix/README.md

 **Fix ComfyUI Intel Arc VRAM issues — Intel XPU free-VRAM detection, model-switch freezes, KSampler 0% hangs and crashes**

+For Intel Arc / Intel XPU users experiencing KSampler stuck at 0%, VRAM overflow, crashes, or freezes when switching between heavy models.

 This is a small startup patch for **ComfyUI running on Intel XPU GPUs**.
 It does not add a visual node to the workflow.
 It only changes how ComfyUI answers one important question:

 > **How much VRAM is actually safe to use right now?**